pbouda/ubrew-site/content/pages/developers.md

 Title: Developers
 Menuindex: 2

-The μbrew Kit is a collection of open source projects and tools to build a Linux system specialized on gaming for embedded devices like the Raspberry Pi.
+The μbrew development kit is a collection of open source projects and tools to build a Linux system specialized on gaming for embedded devices like the Raspberry Pi.
 It also features a toolchain and a game development kit to develop your own apps and games for the supported devices.

 We currently focus on the Raspberry Pi as the platform and the V-Play Game Engine for game development.